 Sep 2017: Blueprint of the Perfect and Easy Swing

-- The Perfect and Easy Swing (for right handed golfers) is a ‘Swing Down The Line’ that uses a Connected Swing Geometry and whose extension (E) is down the intended direction of the initial ball-flight.
+- The Perfect and Easy Swing (for right handed golfers) is a right-sided ‘Swing Down The Line’ that uses a Connected Swing Geometry and whose extension (E) is down the intended direction of the initial ball-flight.
 In almost all cases, this direction is also the target line except for specialty shots like the deliberate draw or fade.
 This is a right-sided swing and will therefore feel circular.

 - This swing uses Stable Release, Right Elbow connection to the Right Side and Second Order Stacking.
 In TGM terms, this is Angular Hinging and Punch Elbow.